peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 The quotient of the two numbers.
 Returns infinity if the divisor is 0 and the dividend is nonzero.
 Returns not-a-number (NaN) if the divisor and the dividend are 0.
-Returns NaN if the result can't be exact because it would have a nonterminating decimal expansion.
+Returns NaN if the result can't be exact because it would have a nonterminating decimal expansion; examples include 1 divided by any multiple of 3, such as 1/3 or 1/12.

 <a id="Divide_PeterO_Numbers_EDecimal"></a>
 ### Divide